The Victim of Prejudice: Mary’s Mother (Mary)

 Once a well-mannered lady who fell victim to the love and tenderness of an unnamed man.
 She was blinded by love and a sense of false hope from her lover, which ultimately made her lose her chastity to the man.
 Upon discovering the man has abandoned her, Mary is soon branded as an adulterer, leaving her family no choice but to forsake her.
 Being trained as a lady, Mary did not have any skills that would allow her to make a living.
 At some point, Mary gave birth to her daughter and named her Mary after herself.
 Wishing for her daughter to avoid her fate, Mary brought her to Mr. Raymond so he could be her guardian.

 Mr. Neville

 A good friend of Mr. Raymond and husband to Mrs. Neville, who hosts Mary during her late teens.
 Described as a well-mannered and intelligent man.
 Both him and his family lives within very reasonable means.
 Comfortable, but not by any means of high class.
 He is also the one to get Mary out of the debtor’s prison and takes her in.
 Mr. Osborne prosecutes Mr. Neville for helping Mary, but she helps out the Neville family with her small inheritance.

 Mrs. Neville

-The wife of Mr. Neville.
-A youthful and sociable but serious and thoughtful woman.
-She cares a lot for Mary in her illness after her release from the debtor’s prison.
-She is very dedicated to her husband and loves her family dearly, however, she can be almost too fond of her husband.
+Mr. Neville's wife is dedicated to her husband and loves her family.
+She cares for Mary in her illness after her release from the debtor’s prison.